Pewompa/GOAT-Locations/README.md

 Instructions:
 1. Clone the repo
-2. cd into 'server' and run 'node index.js'
+2. On the terminal cd into 'server' and run 'node index.js'
 3. On a separate terminal, cd into 'client' and run "npm run start"